koenrane/KR-new-site/content/import/the-shard-theory-of-human-values.md

 We defined[^16] “values” as “contextual influences on decision-making.”
 We think that “valuing someone’s friendship” is [what it feels like from the inside](https://www.readthesequences.com/How-An-Algorithm-Feels-From-Inside) to be an algorithm with a contextually activated decision-making influence which increases the probability of e.g. deciding to hang out with that friend.
 Here are three extra considerations and clarifications.

 Type-correctness
 : We think that our definition is deeply appropriate in certain ways.
 Just because you value eating donuts, doesn’t mean you want to retain that pro-donut influence on your decision-making.
 This is what it means to _reflectively endorse_ a value shard—that the shards which reason about your shard composition, bid for the donut-shard to stick around.
 By the same logic, it makes total sense to want your values to change over time—the “reflective” parts of you want the shard composition in the future to be different from the present composition.
 (For example, many arachnophobes probably want to drop their fear of spiders.)
-Rather than humans being “weird” for wanting their values to change over time, we think it’s probably the default for smart agents meeting our learning-process assumptions ([section 1](#1-neuroscientific-assumptions)).
+Rather than humans being “weird” for wanting their values to change over time, we think it’s probably the default for smart agents meeting our learning-process assumptions ([Section 1](#1-neuroscientific-assumptions)).

 : Furthermore, your _values_ do not reflect a _reflectively endorsed utility function_.
 First off, those are different types of objects.
 Values bid for and against options, while a utility function grades options.
 Second, your values vary contextually, while any such utility function would be constant across contexts.
 More on these points later, in more advanced shard theory posts.